 Teriyaki Shrimp Sushi Bowl

-- 1 cup cooked brown rice
+- 1 cup cooked white rice

-- 1 cup cooked quinoa
+- 1/2 cup cooked quinoa

-- 1 tbsp olive oil
+- 1 tsp olive oil

-- 1/4 cup teriyaki sauce
+- 1/4 cup teriyaki sauce see below

 - 1 tbsp sesame seeds